pudly/schmopera-hugo/content/articles/party-animals-of-opera.md

 ---
-title: Party animals of opera
+title: "Party animals of opera"
 ---

 It's the holiday season, readers, and there's more excuses than usual to break out the wine, champagne, egg nog, and really old scotch.
 (Well, maybe not, since you're all artists.)